itba-final-pi/TPE-2023/CONTRIBUTING.md

 ## Issues

-All contributors are encouraged to open issues regarding questions, bugs and/or concerns
+All contributors are encouraged to open issues regarding questions, bugs and/or concerns.

-Issues may be created to keep track, highlight or assign tasks to other members
+Issues may be created to keep track, highlight or assign tasks to other members.

 ## Style